vhawk19/Py_Primer/Classes/Class_Variables.md

 Type: book
 ```

-Notice how the type for both are the same?
-Well that's how a class variable
+Notice how the type for both is the same?
+Well, that's how a class variable
 is.
 It's the same for all instances of the class.

 ### Altering a Class Variable